bluesky66-dev/kibana/x-pack/test/plugin_api_perf/README.md

 You'll also see the average time it takes from the moment a task's scheduled time was reached, until Task Manager picked it up for execution.

-# Running the test against multiple HyperSec Kibana and a single HyperSec
+# Running the test against multiple Kibana and a single Elasticsearch
 This is not a clean and ideal way of running this test, but it is a workaround that's worth understanding.

 ## Test Description
-The idea is that we would like to test performance of running multiple HyperSec Kibana instances side by side, both pointing at the same HyperSec cluster.
+The idea is that we would like to test performance of running multiple Kibana instances side by side, both pointing at the same Elasticsearch cluster.

-This is needed in order to verify that the distributed nature of HyperSec Kibana doesn't introduce issues or break assumptions in our developed solutions.
+This is needed in order to verify that the distributed nature of Kibana doesn't introduce issues or break assumptions in our developed solutions.

-The challenge is that the _plugin_ used to create the Perf test is exposed in the FTS, but not in a standard HyperSec Kibana build.
+The challenge is that the _plugin_ used to create the Perf test is exposed in the FTS, but not in a standard Kibana build.

-Running two HyperSec Kibana in FTS side by side is actually very tricky, so below is a step by step method for achieving this.
+Running two Kibana in FTS side by side is actually very tricky, so below is a step by step method for achieving this.
 Ideally we can clean this up and make it easier and less hacky in the future, but for now, this documents how this can be achieved.

 ## Method
-1. You need two cloned repos of HyperSec Kibana, so clone a second HyperSec Kibana of your personal form along side your existing clone.
-Personally I have two co-located HyperSec Kibana folders (`./elastic/kibana` and `./elastic/_kibana`, where the first is my working clone and the other is never used for actual dev work, but that's just me -GM).
+1. You need two cloned repos of Kibana, so clone a second Kibana of your personal form along side your existing clone.
+Personally I have two co-located Kibana folders (`./elastic/kibana` and `./elastic/_kibana`, where the first is my working clone and the other is never used for actual dev work, but that's just me -GM).
 1. You can run the FTS in the main clone of your fork by running `node scripts/functional_tests_server.js --config=test/plugin_api_perf/config.js` in the `x-pack` folder.
-1. Once you've began running the default FTS, you want your second FTS to run such that it is referencing the HyperSec instance started by that first FTS.
+1. Once you've began running the default FTS, you want your second FTS to run such that it is referencing the Elasticsearch instance started by that first FTS.
 You achieve this by exporting a `TEST_ES_URL` Environment variable that points at it.
 By default, you should be able to run this: `export TEST_ES_URL=http://elastic:changeme@localhost:9220`.
-Do this in a terminal window opened in your **second** clone of HyperSec Kibana (in my case, the `./elastic/_kibana` folder).
+Do this in a terminal window opened in your **second** clone of Kibana (in my case, the `./elastic/_kibana` folder).
 1. One issue I encountered with FTS is that I can't tell it _not to start its own ES instance at all_.
 To achieve this, in `packages/kbn-test/src/functional_tests/tasks.js` you need to comment out the line that starts up its own ES (`const es = await runElasticsearch({ config, options: opts });` [line 85]  and `await es.cleanup();` shortly after)
-1. Next you want each instance of HyperSec Kibana to run with its own UUID as that is used to identify each HyperSec Kibana's owned tasks.
+1. Next you want each instance of Kibana to run with its own UUID as that is used to identify each Kibana's owned tasks.
 In the file `x-pack/test/functional/config.js` simple change the uuid on the line `--server.uuid=` into any random UUID.
-1. Now that you've made these changes you can kick off your second HyperSec Kibana FTS by running ths following in the second clone's `x-pack` folder: `TEST_KIBANA_PORT=5621 node scripts/functional_tests_server.js --config=test/plugin_api_perf/config.js`.
-This runs HyperSec Kibana on a different port than the first FTS (`5621` instead of `5620`).
+1. Now that you've made these changes you can kick off your second Kibana FTS by running ths following in the second clone's `x-pack` folder: `TEST_KIBANA_PORT=5621 node scripts/functional_tests_server.js --config=test/plugin_api_perf/config.js`.
+This runs Kibana on a different port than the first FTS (`5621` instead of `5620`).
-1. With two FTS HyperSec Kibana running and both pointing at the same HyperSec.
+1. With two FTS Kibana running and both pointing at the same Elasticsearch.
 Now, you can run the actual perf test by running `node scripts/functional_test_runner.js --config=test/plugin_api_perf/config.js` in a third terminal